Modelling & analytics

 Biosecurity Commons will transform Australia’s biosecurity modelling capability by offering researchers and decision-makers a suite of standard tools and resources to produce consistent and transparent model outputs and analytics.
-These tools and resources include an intuitive point-and-click web interface, high-performance computing, repeatable scientific workflows, trusted datasets, a secure online workspace and cloud storage.
+These tools and resources include an intuitive point-and-click web interface that provides trusted datasets, repeatable scientific workflows, a secure workspace and cloud storage.

-Five workflows will be available on the platform over the next two years (2021-2023).
+Seven workflows will be available on the platform.
 Each workflow will be peer-reviewed by a group of expert scientists and modellers from government, industry and research to ensure they represent the needs of the biosecurity community.

 The platform will allow users to quickly and easily run workflows multiple times to investigate various scenarios using different datasets, methods and parameters.
 They can also be stored, shared and used to collaborate with other organisations or jurisdictions trying to solve similar biosecurity challenges.

 What is the predicted distribution of a pest or disease?

 Species distribution models let you investigate the potential distribution of a species under current climatic and environmental conditions.
 The platform currently provides 19 different algorithms, including across four different categories, to run your species distribution model.
 Once you have generated a species distribution model, the platform also allows you to run ensemble analysis on multiple models or to predict how distributions might change in the future based on different climate models, emissions scenarios and time periods.